Good lifestyle routines for Vata

 Try starting one day a week with a daily self-massage to nourish skin and ease your mind.
 Use a warm oil such as sesame oil, Castor Oil or another pure oil suitable for your skin type.
 Massage all over, starting from your feet or the head.
 Leave on for 5-15 minutes before you shower to remove excess oil and toxins and improve circulation.

-Try to eat at regular intervals throughout the day- every four hours or so, which can help you to stay energised and grounded.
+Try to eat at regular intervals throughout the day- every four hours or so, which can help you to stay energized and grounded.
 Eating in a peaceful environment is also very important for Vata, so try to minimise any sensory distractions and eating when moving.
 It's also important not to skip meals when you are busy or stressed as this can make Vata types feel ungrounded.

 Aim to drink water at room temperature (or warmer) throughout the day, as this is both cleansing and hydrating for Vata’s dry quality, and unlike ice cold water, does not disturb Vata’s cold qualities.